 Features

-The nablet XAVC XDCAM Plug-in product installs two plug-ins that allow XAVC, XAVC-H, XDCAM, and XDCAM-EX material to be linked to via AMAin Avid editing products.
+The nablet XAVC XDCAM Plug-in product installs two plug-ins which allow XAVC, XAVC-H, XDCAM or XDCAM-EX material to be linked to via AMA in Avid editing products.

 The nablet XDCAM-EX Plug-in allows you to link, play and edit XDCAM EX MPEG-2 or DV content recorded on SxS memory cards or stored on hard disks, inside the supported Avid NLE products.

-Note that the nablet plug-ins and the legacy Sony plug-ins can not coexist on the same system.
+Note: The nablet plug-ins and the legacy Sony plug-ins cannot coexist on the same system.
 Having them both installed will result in unpredictable behaviors of the editing application.

 Supported Avid Products